 Rob, a full-time resident of Denver, is attending his 4th Oktoberfest this fall.
 He lives by the Oktoberfest credo of “Fleisch, Bier und Brüste.”

-Check out Rob’s other articles in The Beer Drinking American’s Comprehensive Guide To Oktoberfest series:
+More from The Beer Drinking American’s Comprehensive Guide To Oktoberfest series:

 Part 1: The Festival, The Beer and The Tents

 Part 2: The Music, The Gear and The Tents